Hosmer delivers late for Padres in 5-2 win over Dodgers - WHIZ News

+“It is a good preview for many more games to come.
+Both teams are playing with a ton of energy” Padres manager Jayce Tingler said.
+“We were hoping to win the series, ultimately.”

-Dodgers starter Trevor Bauer handed off a 2-1 lead to Los Angeles’ bullpen after six innings in tight duel with another Cy Young Award winner, Blake Snell.
+In Sunday’s finale, Dodgers starter Trevor Bauer handed off a 2-1 lead to Los Angeles’ bullpen after six innings in a tight duel with another Cy Young Award winner, Blake Snell.

 Hosmer doubled in the tying run in the seventh off Brusdar Graterol, then delivered the decisive blow in the eighth.
 San Diego scored three unearned runs in the inning stemming from shortstop Corey Seager’s throwing error.
 Hosmer’s sharp single made it 3-2, and Tommy Pham followed with a two-run double into the left-field corner.